-This proof that God—an infinite, necessary and uncaused, indivisible being—is the only substance of the universe proceeds in three simple steps.
+This proof that God—an infinite, eternal (necessary and self-caused), indivisible being—is the only substance of the universe proceeds in three simple steps.
 First, establish that no two substances can share an attribute or essence (Ip5).
 Then, prove that there is a substance with infinite attributes (i.e., God) (Ip11).
 It follows, in conclusion, that the existence of that infinite substance precludes the existence of any other substance.
 For if there were to be a second substance, it would have to have some attribute or essence.
 But since God has all possible attributes, then the attribute to be possessed by this second substance would be one of the attributes already possessed by God.
 But it has already been established that no two substances can have the same attribute.
 Therefore, there can be, besides God, no such second substance.

 As soon as this preliminary conclusion has been established, Spinoza immediately reveals the objective of his attack.
 His definition of God—condemned since his excommunication from the Jewish community as a “God existing in only a philosophical sense”—is meant to preclude any anthropomorphizing of the divine being.
 In the scholium to proposition fifteen, he writes against “those who feign a God, like man, consisting of a body and a mind, and subject to passions.
 But how far they wander from the true knowledge of God, is sufficiently established by what has already been demonstrated.”
-Besides being false, such an anthropomorphic conception of God can have only deleterious effects on human freedom and activity, insofar as it fosters a life enslaved to hope and fear and the superstitions to which such emotions give rise.
+Besides being false, such an anthropomorphic conception of God standing as judge over us can have only deleterious effects on human freedom and activity, insofar as it fosters a life enslaved to hope and fear and the superstitions to which such emotions give rise.

 (Ip29): In nature there is nothing contingent, but all things have been determined from the necessity of the divine nature to exist and produce an effect in a certain way.